julian9529/p8105_hw2_jp3999/Homework_2.md

     ## # … with 1,858 more rows, and 12 more variables: route4 <chr>, route5 <chr>,
     ## #   route6 <chr>, route7 <chr>, route8 <dbl>, route9 <dbl>, route10 <dbl>,
     ## #   route11 <dbl>, entry <chr>, vending <chr>, entrance_type <chr>, ada <lgl>

+The dataset contains information from the transit system in NYC.
+The variables line, station\_name, station\_latitude, station\_longitude, route1, route2, route3, route4, route5, route6, route7, route8, route9,
+route10, route11, entry, vending, entrance\_type, ada.
+In order to clean the data I used the Janitor function to turn the variable names into snakecase I then selected for our variables of interest in order to eliminate unwanted clutter variables.
+The dataset is 1868 rows and 19 columns.

+There are 465 stations and 84 are ADA compliant.
+The proportion of station entrances / exits without vending allow entrance is 0.4343434